lenisha/spring-demo-monitor/README.md

 and `applicationinsights-logging-logback` is providing LogBack AppInsights appender.
 Logback is default Logging framework for SpringBoot and is part of spring web starter.

-- Add AI instrumentation keys to `application.properties`
+- Add AI instrumentation keys to `application.properties` pointing to environment variable (it is available in Application Settings if AI was enabled for Web App)

 ```
-# Specify the instrumentation key of your Application Insights resource.
-azure.application-insights.instrumentation-key=[ key ]
+azure.application-insights.instrumentation-key=${APPINSIGHTS_INSTRUMENTATIONKEY}
 ```

 - Add AppInsights Appender to logback config , typically `logback-spring.xml` file under  `main\resources`